HomeDirectoriesSGE and the Future of Local Search: What Small Businesses Should Know

 Traditional SEO20%5%Dramatically reduced direct impact

 Quick Tip: Update your business category to the most specific option available.
-“Pizza Restaurant” performs better than generic “Restaurant” for pizza-related queries in SGE.
+“Pizza Restaurant” performs better than a generic “Restaurant” for pizza-related queries in SGE.

-SGE Impact on Rankings
+SGE impact on rankings

 Myth: SGE will kill organic search traffic for local businesses.